-Mobility must be an important feature of Euromaster qualifications.
+Mobility must be an important feature of EUROMASTER[®] qualifications.
 It should be possible throughout the course, but particularly at the Thesis level, where use can be made of existing research cooperation with external partners.

-Mobility will be restricted unnecessarily if institutions define a high proportion of course modules as being "non-transferable", i.e. they must be taken at the home institution.
-Modules or course units should be fully described according to the ECTS "Key Features" (ec.europa.eu/education/programmes/soctates/ects/index_en.htm).
+Mobility will be restricted unnecessarily if institutions define a high proportion of course modules as being "nontransferable", i.e. they must be taken at the home institution.

+Modules or course units should be fully described as detailed on p.28 of the ECTS Users Guide (http://ec.europa.eu/education/lifelong-learningpolicy/doc/ects/guide_en.pdf).
 Thus the following information is necessary for each course unit:

-- · Course title
+- Course unit title

-- · Course code
+- Course unit code

-- Type of course
+- Type of course unit

-- · Level of course
+- Level of course unit

-- · Year of study
+- Year of study (if applicable)

-- Semester/trimester
+- Semester/trimester when the course is delivered

-- Number of credits allocated (workload based)
+- Number of ECTS credits allocated (workload based)

-- · Name of lecturer
+- Name(s) of lecturer(s)

-- Objective of the course (expected learning outcomes and competences to be acquired)
+- Learning outcomes of the course unit

 - Prerequisites

 - Course contents

-- · Recommended reading
+- Recommended or required reading

-- Teaching methods
+- Planned learning activities and teaching methods

-- Assessment methods
+- Assessment methods and criteria

 - Language of instruction